VikVikiV/Economic-Indicator-Analysis/README.md

 ### Notes

-- **Dynamic Scraping**: Data is fetched directly from Wikipedia at runtime.
+- **Dynamic Scraping**: Data is captured directly from Wikipedia at runtime.
 Results may vary if Wikipedia’s table structures change.

 - **Attribution**: All data is publicly available under Wikipedia’s [Creative Commons Attribution-ShareAlike License](https://en.wikipedia.org/wiki/Wikipedia:Text_of_the_Creative_Commons_Attribution-ShareAlike_4.0_International_License).